Selenium Certification Training Course

 Testing is crucial to the success of any software product.
 The prime objective of software testing is to get a high-quality output while reducing the cost and the time required for completing the project.
 But testing to find defects or bugs manually is time-consuming, expensive, often repetitive, and subject to human error.
 This is where automation comes into the picture.
-This Test Automation Interview Questions article is the perfect guide for you to learn about Automation Testing.
+The Automation Testing Course is the perfect guide for you to learn how to be a Test Automation Engineer.

 Test Automation or Automation Testing uses the assistance of tools, scripts, and software to perform test cases by repeating pre-defined actions.
 Automating software testing will definitely give companies a competitive edge in the market.

 With the adoption of automation becoming more and more widespread, software testers with manual testing skills alone won’t be able to make it in today’s job market.
 If you are preparing for Automation Testing job interview, you need to be aware of most frequently asked questions in the test automation field.
 With that in mind, in this article on Test Automation Interview Questions, I will be discussing the top questions related to automation testing asked in the interviews.
 For your better understanding, I have divided test automation interview questions into the following sections:

 Let’s begin with the first section of Test Automation Interview questions.